Joeri de Kamps: NAC Breda

 On 6 May 2014, it was announced that de Kamps would transfer to NAC Breda as a free transfer, due to the expiration of his contract in Amsterdam.
 De Kamps signed a three-year contract with the club from Breda.
 De Kamps made his official debut for NAC on 9 August 2014, during the first matchday of the Eredivisie, in a home game against Excelsior that ended in 1–1.
 He was in the starting eleven and was replaced by Joey Suk in the 83rd minute.
 De Kamps scored on 23 September 2014 in the KNVB Cup match against Spakenburg, which was won 4–3.
 He was responsible for scoring the 2–1 in the 43rd minute.
 De Kamps received his twelfth yellow card of the season on 25 April 2015, in the match against Heracles Almelo.
 In doing so, he equaled Guy Ramos' Eredivisie record from the 2011–12 season.
 With NAC, he relegated from the Eredivisie after the 2014–15 season.
 After the relegation, De Kamps barely received playing time during the first half of the season, partly due to a persistent tendon injury.
 This gave him the opportunity to look for another club from NAC.

 Slovan Bratislava

-At the beginning of January 2016, De Kamps moved to Slovakian club Slovan Bratislava, where he signed a three-and-a-half-year contract.
+At the beginning of January 2016, De Kamps moved to Slovak club Slovan Bratislava, where he signed a three-and-a-half-year contract.
 He made his debut for the club on 27 February 2016, away against league leaders AS Trenčín (2–0 away win).
 De Kamps was in the starting lineup and was replaced by Granwald Scott after more than an hour of play.
 He finished the year with Slovan Bratislava in second place in the Slovak Super Liga.
 De Kamps was the only Dutchman at the club at that time, but this changed in the run-up to the next season, as they signed Lorenzo Burnet, Lesly de Sa, Ruben Ligeon and Mitchell Schet in May and June 2016.